CamStreamer/CamStreamerLib/doc/CamOverlayPainter.md

     };
     ```

--   **async font(co: CamOverlayDrawingAPI, moniker: string): TCairoCreateResponse** - Uploads the font specified by `moniker` to the camera, if it hasn't been done already.
+-   **async font(moniker: string): TCairoCreateResponse** - Uploads the font specified by `moniker` to the camera, if it hasn't been done already.
 Returns the name of the font.

     ```typescript
     type TCairoCreateResponse = {